SAP-archive/chewie/README.md

 ## Contribution

-Currently the only contribution you can make is to report suggestions using [the Github issue tracker](../../issues) for now.
-We are clarifying how to make it possible that you make a code contributions too.
+Read the [CONTRIBUTING](CONTRIBUTING.md) so you know exactly how to contribute to this project.

 ## Credits